Skip Navigation

 Tunisia has changed hands more times than a parcel at an eight year old's birthday party, but for us travelling folk that has some nice consequences.
 Phoenician, Jewish, Roman, Vandal, Arab, Ottoman and Spanish Muslim influences have each had their say in Tunisia's past.

 Really, it's an attractive affair for any traveller who can handle the heat and wants some variety in their next trip.
-In the south, where the Sahara engulfs Tunisia, offer 4WD trips through the desert - not exactly an authentic caravan, but when you compare the air-conditioned climate inside the car to the pummelling heat outside, you won't be complaining.
+In the south, where the Sahara engulfs Tunisia, 4WD trips through the desert are on offer - not exactly an authentic caravan, but when you compare the air-conditioned climate inside the car to the pummelling heat outside, you won't be complaining.
 Carthage, Dougga and El-Jem are the most notable Roman ruins and you certainly won't be alone in visiting them.
-Nor will you be alone if you head to one of Tunisia's fine beaches.
-But any complaints will be erased quickly by the warm Mediterranean waters.
+Nor will you be alone if you head to one of Tunisia's fine beaches, but any complaints will be quickly erased by the warm Mediterranean waters.

 Brief History